tobert/f7u12/README.md

 ======

 * Game is playable and sends every move to the Go app immediately.
-* Go backend is basically complete.
+* Go backend is complete.
 Moving to a more REST-compliant URL scheme might be nice.
 * Spark job processes the move data and stores aggregates in Cassandra (that are readable through the Go app).
-* Dashboards in progress.
+* Dashboard was demoed.
+Lots of ways to expand it.

 Security
 ========